sebdalgarno/northbeachconsulting-hugo/content/home/projects.md

 weight: 60

 title: Prior Work
-subtitle: 'I have developed over 20 web apps for data visualization/analysis and (co)developed over 10 R packages including 2 published to CRAN.
-Here is a selection of some of them:'
+subtitle: 'I have developed > 20 web apps for data visualization/analysis and > 10 R packages.
+Here is a selection:'

 content:
   # Page type to display.
 E.g. project.